JoaoPi314/ral/estudos-ral/index.md

 In order to learn and consolidate this knowledge to anyone that want it, I'm doing this Hands-on that will follow my steps to build an UVM ambient from scratch using RAL.
-The DUT in this case will be a Dungeons & Dragons Character Manager (I like RPG thematic and studying things with something that I like motivate me to go on).
+The DUT in this case will be a Call of Cthulhu Life and Sanity Manager (I like RPG thematic and studying things with something that I like motivate me to go on).
 Below is the final UVM diagram for the environment.
 Our goal is to implement each part and run it to see things happening.